bifravst/bifravst/docs/devices/UpgradeModem.rst

 ================================================================================
-Updating the modem firmware on an nRF9160
+Upgrading the modem firmware on an nRF9160
 ================================================================================

 .. note::

-    This is a one-time operation and only needed if your have not yet updated the modem to the latest firmware version.
+    This is a one-time operation and only needed if your have not yet upgraded the modem to the latest firmware version.

 Flash the latest modem firmware in case you haven't done this already.
 Find it on